manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/initialize-environment/initialize-environment.md

 ## Introduction

 In this lab, you will review and startup all components required to successfully run this workshop.

 Estimated time: 10 minutes

 ### Objectives

  - Initialize the workshop environment
- - Log into Oracle EM in a web browser
+ - Log into Oracle Enterprise Manager in a web browser

 ### Prerequisites